cyurtseven/Callcentermaske/README.md

 # Callcentermaske
 Callcenter Power Dialer

-Extract the Callcentermaske.rar file and upload it to your Domain.
+Extract the Callcentermaske.rar file and upload all files to your Domain Root.

 Create a database on SQL Server with name: CallcentermaskeLotto.